SurPun/AWS-Developer-Associate/Section 12 AWS CLI, SDK, IAM Roles & Policies/Notes.md

 features to developers
 - It allows AWS EC2 instances to "learn about themselves” without using an IAM Role for that purpose.
--The URL is http://169.254, 169.254/latest/meta-data
+- The URL is http://169.254, 169.254/latest/meta-data
--You can retrieve the IAM Role name from the metadata, but you CANNOT retrieve the IAM Policy.
+- You can retrieve the IAM Role name from the metadata, but you CANNOT retrieve the IAM Policy.
--Metadata = Info about the EC2 instance
+- Metadata = Info about the EC2 instance
--Userdata = launch script of the EC2 instance
+- Userdata = launch script of the EC2 instance

 ## 129. AWS CLI with MFA